Permutation-based Inference for Variational Learning of Directed Acyclic Graphs

 \section{Introduction}

-Graphs are a common way of representing data, describing the elements (i.e., variables) of the corresponding system via nodes and their relationships via edges.
-They are useful for understanding, prediction and causal inference \citep[][Ch.~30]{Murphy2023}.
-Of particular interest to this paper are \glspl{DAG}, i.e., graphs with directed edges and no cycles.
-Important application areas where \glspl{DAG} find their place abound, for example in epidemiology \citep{Tennant2021}, economics \citep{Imbens2020} genetics \citep{su2013using,han2016estimation} and biology \citep{sachs2005causal}.
+Graphs represent data by describing variables as nodes and their relationships as edges, being useful for understanding, prediction, and causal inference \citep[][Ch.~30]{Murphy2023}.
+This paper focuses on directed acyclic graphs (DAGs), which are crucial in fields such as epidemiology \citep{Tennant2021}, economics \citep{Imbens2020}, genetics \citep{han2016estimation}, and biology \citep{sachs2005causal}.

-However, estimating the structure of a \gls{DAG} from observational data is a computationally and statistically hard problem.
-From the computational perspective, the space of \glspl{DAG} grows super-exponentially in the dimensionality of the problem.
-From the statistical perspective, even in low-dimensional settings and with infinite data, one can only estimate the ``true'' underlying DAG up to the Markov equivalence class.

-Learning \gls{DAG} structures has, of course, been intensely studied in the machine learning and statistics literature \citep[see, e.g.,][]{Pearl1988,Lauritzen1988} and has been shown to be an NP-hard problem \citep{chickering2004large}.
-The main difficulty being that of enforcing the acyclicity constraint in the underlying (discrete) combinatorial space.
-Fortunately, recent breakthroughs in continuous characterizations of the ``dagness" constraint \citep{Zheng2018,Bello2022} have shown much promise, opened up new directions and allowed addressing applications previously considered intractable \citep{Vowels2022}.

-Nevertheless, the above approaches do not model uncertainty explicitly.
-This is important for handling identifiability issues, the incorporation of prior knowledge, dealing with noise and solving downstream tasks such as estimation of causal quantities \citep{geffner2022deep}.
-Furthermore, as pointed out by \cite{Deleu2023}, learning a single \gls{DAG} structure may lead to confident but incorrect predictions \citep{madigan1994enhancing}.
+However, estimating a DAG’s structure from observational data is challenging due to the super-exponential growth of the DAG space in the problem dimensionality and inherent identifiability issues.
+Even with infinite data, DAGs can only be identified up to a Markov equivalence class, making it both a computational \citep{chickering2004large} and statistical problem \citep[see, e.g.,][]{Pearl1988,Lauritzen1988}.
+While recent advances in continuous characterizations of the acyclicity constraint \citep{Zheng2018,Bello2022,Vowels2022} have enabled progress, these methods often neglect uncertainty, which is crucial for handling noise, incorporating prior knowledge, and estimating causal quantities \citep{geffner2022deep}.
+Moreover, learning a single DAG can lead to overconfident yet incorrect predictions \citep[see, e.g.,][]{madigan1994enhancing}.